syself/cluster-api-provider-hetzner/README.md

 > This is no official Hetzner Project!
 It's maintained by the folks of the cloud-native startup Syself.

+## Features

+* Native Kubernetes manifests and API
+* Choice of Linux distribution (as long as a current cloud-init is available)
+* Support for single and multi-node control plane clusters
+* Support for HCloud Placement groups
+* cloud-init based nodes bootstrapping

 ## Quick Start

 Check out the [Cluster API Quick Start][quickstart] to create your first Kubernetes cluster on Hetzner using Cluster API.